Last Updated on

 This post may contain affiliate links.
 For more information, see my affiliate disclosure.
 Post was updated on 8/9/19.

 I wasn’t going to post this recipe for 10 Minute Cast Iron Blistered Shishito Peppers.
 But after I saw how many people loved the recipe on my Instagram post, I figured I’d add it to the blog!

 You know those questions, “what food would you bring to a desert island if you could only bring one?” or “what would be your last meal?”
 Well, friends, my answer might be this recipe!
 These blistered peppers are the real deal.

 Shishito peppers can be eaten raw or cooked, and I tend to eat the whole darn thing at once (except for the tops).

 Cooking shishito peppers is an incredibly easy process.
-Since they’re so tasty and delicately sweet that they don’t need much else when it comes to preparing them!
-In fact, this recipe for 10 Minute Cast Iron Blistered Shishito Peppers only has 3 ingredients.
+Since they’re so tasty and delicately sweet, they don’t need much else!
+In fact, this shishito peppers recipe only has 3 ingredients.

 10 Minute Cast Iron Blistered Shishito Peppers

 - Add shishito peppers and cook until blistered, about 10 minutes, flipping them halfway.
 Add sea salt to taste, and enjoy!

 So, there you have it.
 If you find shishito peppers at your next trip to the farmers market, you NEED to give them a try!
 Who knows, this might become your desert island meal too!